 Our Magnificent Campus

-Southern Vermont College sits on over 370 acres of rolling meadows, wooded hills and shady mountain forests.
+Southern Vermont College sits on 400 acres of rolling meadows, wooded hills and shady mountain forests.
 Numerous trails wind through the beautiful campus, offering a closer look at the wilderness around the College.
 All of the trails are well maintained with steps, planks and bridges so that they can be enjoyed easily throughout the year.

 In honor of his commitment to SVC, the environment and wellness, the SVC Trail System has been dedicated to John Case, who was the former Director of ACTion (now known as the Center for Teaching and Learning).
 He retired in Spring 2007.

 The trails themselves wind all through the SVC campus and up the side of Mt.
 Anthony.
 The longest are only a little over two miles in length, making all of them very good day hikes.
 Most of the trails were mapped by Chris Donch and Ben St. George, two former SVC students, under the advisement of former faculty member Jim Henderson.
 View or download the map.

 The Apple Trail (1 mile) and the Happy Trail (2.3 miles) are known as the Fitness Trails and circle the campus proper.
 The Mansion Trail and the Hayfield Trail lead through the fields between the residence halls and the Mansion.

 The ten mountain trails are called White-tail Run, Crossover, Cork Screw, Mt.
 Anthony Summit Trail, Ursa Way, Turkey Run, Cave Trail, Little Summit, Cliff Hanger and Everett Path.
 The longest are Mt.
 Anthony Summit and Whitetail Run.